gwleuverink/bundle/docs/production-builds.md

 <br />
 {: .note }

-> In production BUNDLE_CACHING_ENABLED env variable needs to be set to true
-> When the variable is not set Bundle will automatically enable this option in production environments
+> In production BUNDLE_CACHING_ENABLED env variable needs to be set to true <br>When the variable is not set Bundle will automatically enable this option in production environments

 <br />